Outside the Aspen enclave, there is a lot to experience! Here are other places you can explore.

 - Snowmassive Summer of Special Events

 Woody Creek is located just a short 10 miles from Aspen and is the home of the famous Woody Creek Tavern, a favorite haunt of author Hunter S. Thompson.
-A popular summer activity is biking from Aspen to Woody Creek along the Rio Grande Trail and enjoying lunch at the Tavern or the Woody Creek Community Center.
-You can either choose to bike back up to Aspen or catch a ride from High Mountain Taxi.
+A popular summer activity is biking from Aspen to Woody Creek along the Rio Grande Trail and enjoying lunch at the Tavern.
+You can either choose to bike back up to Aspen or catch a ride from High Mountain Taxi or private transporation.